 - Your antivirus settings or date and time settings are off

-If it’s a server problem, then you will have to wait for the owner to fix the issue.
+If it’s a server problem, you will have to wait for the website owner to fix it.

 What a “Your Connection is Not Private” Looks Like on Each Browser